mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 - **Plan Version (optional)**: The plan version that the data should conform to.
 If omitted, mParticle uses the latest active version for your environment.
 - **Environment** (`development` or `production`): The environment of your data. mParticle uses this value to look for plans that are activated in the given environment.

-To find your plan ID, navigate to the your [plan listing page](https://app.mparticle.com/dm/plans).
+To find your plan ID, navigate to the [plan listing page](https://app.mparticle.com/dm/plans).
 In the following image, `mobile_data_plan` is the plan ID and should be used in the code snippets below:

 ![](/images/dataplanning/planlist.png)